-James Newman is Professor of Digital Media, Course Leader in Creative Media Practice and Director of the Media Futures Research Centre at Bath Spa University.
+James Newman is Professor of Digital Media, Course Leader in Creative Media Practice.
 He researches, writes and teaches on digital media, videogames and the cultures of play and has written seven books on videogames and gaming cultures for publishers including Routledge and the BFI.
 James is a co-founder of the National Videogame Archive www.nationalvideogamearchive.org which is a partnership with the Science Museum and is the UK’s official collection of videogames and the ephemera of games culture; a co-producer on the GameCity international games festival www.gamecity.org; and sits on the board of the gaming culture Special Collection of the UK Web Archive.
 James latest book, Best Before: videogames, supersession and obsolescence was published by Routledge in April 2012.
 The updated second edition of Videogames is available now.
 James is currently writing a book on material cultures of gaming for BFI Publishing (2013) and is developing a new project with Routledge.

 James Newman is presently supervising PhDs on games journalism, processes of game development, ‘instability’ and ‘unfinishedness’, and human computer interaction and digital art practice.
 He would welcome proposals for research projects in the following areas: